apache/parquet-format/LogicalTypes.md

 The annotation has two parameters: bit width and sign.
 Allowed bit width values are `8`, `16`, `32`, `64`, and sign can be `true` or `false`.
-For signed integers, the second parameter should be `true`, for example, a signed integer with bit width of 8 is defined as `INT(8, true)` Implementations may use these annotations to produce smaller in-memory representations when reading data.
+For signed integers, the second parameter should be `true`, for example, a signed integer with bit width of 8 is defined as `INT(8, true)`.
+Implementations may use these annotations to produce smaller in-memory representations when reading data.